UTAH 4-H EVENTS

 Wildlife Habitat Education Program - https://www.whep.org/

 WHEP is a hands-on environmental education program.
-WHEP also provides participants an opportunity to test their wildlife knowledge in a friendly competition, as each state supporting WHEP conducts an annual contest where teams of 3-4 similarly aged individuals gather.
-The winning high school senior (ages 14-19) WHEP team from each state earns the right to attend the annual National WHEP Contest, typically held the last full week of July.
+WHEP provides participants an opportunity to test their wildlife knowledge in a friendly competition. – The team with the highest point total from the Wildlife Station will represent Utah at this competition, typically held the last full week of July.
 The national contest moves to a different state each year.

 * Note this event is only open to 4-H or FFA members